jonnonz1/nz-statute-book/acts/public/1948/land-act-1948.md

   (b) the beneficiaries of the trust concerned, or some of them, are not of full age, and it is probable that they will farm the land concerned on reaching full age.
 (4) Where any lessee or licensee has transferred all his interest in his lease or licence by a legal transfer with the consent of the Board, the person to whom the lease or licence has been so transferred shall have all the rights and privileges of and be subject to the same obligations as the original lessee or licensee, and the former lessee or licensee shall thereupon cease to be liable for any subsequent breach of any covenant, condition, or obligation (expressed or implied) in the lease or licence.
 (4A) Where any lessee or licensee has agreed by an agreement for sale and purchase consented to by the Board to transfer at a future date his interest in his lease or licence, then, so long as the agreement for sale and purchase continues in force, both the lessee or licensee and the person to whom he has agreed to transfer his interest shall jointly have all the rights and privileges of the lessee or licensee under the lease or licence, and shall be jointly and severally liable to the Crown for the observance and performance of all the covenants, conditions, and obligations in the lease or licence:provided that so long as the agreement continues in force the condition as to residence (expressed or implied) in the lease or licence shall be deemed to be complied with if performed by the purchaser under the agreement for sale and purchase.
-(5) With every application for consent to transfer, sublease, or otherwise dispose of an interest there shall be paid such fee as may be prescribed.
+(5) With every application for consent to transfer, sublease, or otherwise dispose of an interest there shall be paid such fee as may be prescribed (see section 184A).

 ### 90 Transfers by executors and administrators
 On the death of the owner of any lease or licence his executors or administrators shall have power to assign the lease or licence to any qualified person approved by the Board, but the consent of the Board shall not be necessary for any such assignment if made to a person entitled thereto as a trustee or beneficiary under the will or claiming under an intestacy.